PubInv/general-purpose-alarm-device/README.md

 The GPAD does not detect the conditions that need to be alarmed.
 It is a peripheral to a controlling host device.
 The controlling host will assert status through the GPAD to an end user.

 # Versions History
 During the summer of 2022 Version 1 of the GPAD PCB was designed and several units fabricated.
-Some of these units were used for EE senior cap stone projects of students at University of Oklahoma, Nornam during the spring symester.
-Two groups particpated, One group develped a wireless interface and batter feature and the other groups developed a voice playback fature.
+Some of these units were used for EE senior cap stone projects of students at University of Oklahoma, Nornam during the spring semester.
+Two groups participated, One group developed a wireless interface and batter feature and the other groups developed a voice playback feature.
 These features are on the ESP32 branch which as of August 2023 is not yet integrated.

 ## Version 2 PCB Features
 As of March 2023 we have developed and built a version 2 PCB.
-Prined wiring assemblies were manufactured largerly by JLCPCB as were the enclosures.
+Printed wiring assemblies were manufactured largerly by JLCPCB as were the enclosures.
 Some components not available though JLCPCB were assembled by hand.
-Details of the assembly and test proccess is found through links in the README.md at:  [https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware](https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware)
+Details of the assembly and test procedure is found through links in the README.md at:  [https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware](https://github.com/PubInv/general-purpose-alarm-device/tree/main/Hardware)
 Changes were to fix a few reworks to version 1 PCBs involving cutting traces and soldering wires.
-Most noticably for uses was properly connecting the USB-UART chip to the micocontroller nRESET line so that the devices program with out the user having to press the reset button.
+Most noticable for uses was properly connecting the USB-UART chip to the micocontroller nRESET line so that the devices program without the user having to press the reset button.
-Another change was to drive as a switch rather than as a push pull the audio output so that an internially driven type buzzer could be used for greater volume.
+Another change was to drive as a switch rather than as a push-pull the audio output so that an internially driven type buzzer could be used for greater volume.
 We bult with buzzers Digi-key part numbers 433-WST-1210T-ND and 102-CMI-1295-0585T-ND are both rated at 85 dB at 10cm.
 The Rev2 can also drive the **VERY **loud Floyd Bell Inc buzzer 2339-TXC-86-515-Q-ND rated at 103dB. however we have not designed an enclosure for the "off board" mounting requirements of this device.
-Additional Rev 2 features was silk screen on all of the "arduino UNO " like pins for easy signal indtification.
+Additional Rev 2 features was silk screen on all of the "Arduino UNO " like pins for easy signal indentification.

 ## Version 1 GPAD
 CAD view of GPAD With Version 1 Enclosure.